 Field Keys

-To display the field key beneath the field names and enable searching by field key in the Builder, simply click on the ID icon as seen below:
+To display the field key beneath the field names and enable searching by field key in the Builder, simply click on the icon highlighted below:

-Tip: You also are able to view the field key in your browser's address bar while viewing the field's settings .
+Tip: You also can view the field key in your browser's address bar while viewing the field's settings.

 Validation Rules